-In this module roles are assigned to all key team members including the management team, and also defining the information flow between team members.
+In this module roles are assigned to all key team members including the management team, and also defining the

 10 Social Media HR

 Policy

 Having a HR policy standard for social media engagement is vital.
 This module provides a ready to use HR policy framework, customised specifically for your organisation, ready to put straight into your employment contracts.